 Are You A Victim of Gaslighting Abuse?

 What do Alfred Hitchcock, old-fashioned gas-powered lamps, and self-doubt have in common?
 A form of mental and emotional abuse called “gaslighting.”
-It’s a technique used by abusers, narcissists, and people who try to control large groups.
-This abuse can have a severe impact on one’s mental health.
+It’s a technique used by abusers, narcissists, and people who try to control other people or large groups of people.
+Gaslighting abuse is cruel and can have a severe impact on the mental health of its victim.

 In 1944, Alfred Hitchcock made a movie called “Gas Light” starring Ingrid Bergman.
 It was about a woman whose controlling husband began dimming the gas lights in their home and telling her, when she brought it up that the lights were flickering, that she was imagining it, nothing was wrong.
 She thought she was losing her mind until she found someone who helped her prove what was going.